-Important Note: One of the key drawbacks to OVAL is that Platform Extensions (using the OVAL Definitions Model as a base) must be created for each platform and data source to capture any Posture Attributes that must be collected for a given platform and data source.
+September 2016 Internet-Draft OVAL and the SACM Information Model created for each platform and data source to capture any Posture Attributes that must be collected for a given platform and data source.
 As a result, it is not easy or scalable to create or update extensions for rapidly changing platforms and products in a timely manner.

-With this in mind, it is important that any use of the OVAL Definitions Model to satisfy Collection Guidance for SACM should warrant consideration of updates that change this from a solution where the low-level platform details are part of the language itself, to one where the format provides a way for domain experts (ideally primary source vendors) to instruct tools what Posture Attributes to collect.
+with this in mind, it is important that any use of the OVAL Definitions Model to satisfy Collection Guidance for SACM should warrant consideration of updates that change this from a solution where the low-level platform details are part of the language itself, to one where the format provides a way for domain experts (ideally primary source vendors) to instruct tools what Posture Attributes to collect.